 This continuity results from the rotating activity of the four major global financial centers, each responsible for the market during specific time intervals.

-Traders can easily access the Forex market hours across various time zones using the TradingFinder tool:
+Traders can easily access the Forex market hours across various time zones using the TradingFinder Trading session tools.

 The market activity starts with the Sydney session and ends with the New York session at the close of the business week.
 Below is a table of the Forex market opening and closing hours: